alchitry/alchitry.github.io/content/tutorials/alchitry-constraints-reference.md

 For example, pin 2 on bank A is `A2`.

 The V2 boards have two banks on top, A and B.
-The [Pt](https://shop.alchitry.com/products/alchitry-pt) has two more on the bottom, C and D.
+The [Pt](https://shop.alchitry.com/products/alchitry-pt) has two more on the bottom.
+They're also called A and B but distinguished via the

 The V1 boards have four banks, A, B, C, and D on top.